sas1531/luad_scripts/README.txt

---comparison_a		Column name that identifies comparison A (e.g. Region, Gender, Type) --comparison_b		Column name that identifies comparison B (e.g. Region, Gender, Type) --comparison_c		Column name that identifies comparison C (e.g. Region, Gender, Type) --group_1a		Group one of comparison A
---group_1b		Group one of comparison B
---group_1c		Group one of comparison C
---group_1a		Group two of comparison A
---group_1b		Group two of comparison B
---group_1c		Group two of comparison C
---group_comp		Number of groups: comparing one group to one, input 'one' or comparing
+--comparison_a		Column name that identifies comparison A (e.g. Region, Gender, Type) --comparison_b		Column name that identifies comparison B (e.g. Region, Gender, Type) --comparison_c		Column name that identifies comparison C (e.g. Region, Gender, Type) --group_1a		Group one of comparison A (test group) --group_1b		Group one of comparison B (test group) --group_1c		Group one of comparison C (test group) --group_2a		Group two of comparison A (control group) --group_2b		Group two of comparison B (control group) --group_2c		Group two of comparison C (control group) --group_comp		Number of groups: comparing one group to one, input 'one' or comparing
               		two groups combined, input 'two', or comparing three groups combined, input 'three'